eleinadani/eleinadani.github.io/projects.md

 _High performance data_

 * **[Performance impact of serialization formats in Apache Kafka].** Apache Kafka supports multiple serialization formats such as Avro, Protocol Buffers, JSON, and MessagePack.
 This project investigates how the choice of serialization affects producer and consumer throughput, message latency, and CPU usage under different message sizes and workloads.

+* **[Adaptive data encoding for Kafka streams].** The goal of this project is to develop an adaptive encoding framework for Kafka where the serialization format is chosen dynamically based on message characteristics (size, schema, or frequency).
+The student will design selection heuristics and evaluate trade-offs in latency and throughput.

 * **[Monitoring and visualizing Kafka serialization performance].** This project focuses on developing a monitoring and visualization tool that measures serialization/deserialization overheads in Kafka pipelines.
 The student will instrument Kafka clients and build dashboards showing how data format, batch size, and schema evolution affect performance.